Antoine1304/Neural-Operator-Learning-for-PDE-based-Dynamical-System/README.md

 ### 2. Fourier Neural Operators (FNO) and Transfer Learning
 Training an FNO to approximate the evolution of an unknown dynamical system over time.
-* **Spectral Convolutions:** Implemented via FFT for one-to-one and all-to-all mappings[cite: 517, 579, 580].
+* **Spectral Convolutions:** Implemented via FFT for one-to-one and all-to-all mappings.
-* **Transfer Learning:** Demonstrated the model's adaptability to a distribution shift in initial conditions. [cite_start]By fine-tuning on only 32 trajectories, the relative $L_2$ error was drastically reduced from 15.85% (zero-shot) to 11.75%[cite: 667, 668].
+* **Transfer Learning:** Demonstrated the model's adaptability to a distribution shift in initial conditions.
+By fine-tuning on only 32 trajectories, the relative $L_2$ error was drastically reduced from 15.85% (zero-shot) to 11.75%.

 <p align="center">
   <img src="assets/FNOs/loss_all2all.png" width="500">